cs334s24/OpenSearch/README.md

 - **Cons:**
     - Like TF-IDF, does not inherently capture semantic relationships between words or documents.

-**Vector Space Model (VSM):**
+**k-NN:**
-- **Description:** The Vector Space Model represents documents and queries as vectors in a multi-dimensional space, where each dimension corresponds to a term.
-It measures the similarity between documents and queries using cosine similarity, allowing for the capture of semantic similarities between words and documents.
+- **Description:** The k-NN search query finds the k documents that are closest in terms of a similarity metric (typically Euclidean distance or cosine similarity) to a given query document or vector.
-- **How it could be used:** In our project, VSM can be employed to compute the cosine similarity between the user's input query vector and document vectors.
-Documents with higher cosine similarity scores are considered more relevant to the query and are ranked accordingly.
+- **How it could be used:** In our project, this model can be used to find the relevance of a searched term in the data as well as be used for content-based recommendations.
 - **Pros:**
     - Allows for capturing semantic similarities between words and documents.
-    - Is very efficient for large amounts of data.
+    - Flexible for different types of data.
 - **Cons:**
-    - Requires careful preprocessing of text data and vector representations.
+    - High memory consumption.
     - Highest learning curve to fully understand and implement.